 I was on the fence about the Loafer, but they’ve quickly become my go-to pair of Rothy’s, even in the summer.
 They literally feel like you’re slipping your foot into a cozy sweater.
 As soon as I slipped my feet in, I think my first words were, “Wow, they feel niiiiiice.”
 They hug your feet and just feel like home.

-Like the Point style, I also sized up a half size in the Loafers and went with a 9.5.
+Like the Point style, I also sized up a full size in the Loafers and went with a 10.
 This was a smart choice because I feel like Rothy’s in general run small.
 Despite what their website says, I think you need to size up a 1/2 size or even full size.
 But more on sizing below.

 As you can see, I went with the camouflage pattern.
 The distinctive heel stripe is neon orange and black and is a nice touch.
 You can never go wrong with a pop of color.

-I’ve never gotten blisters or broken skin from Rothy’s flats, but I’ve eased my feet into them verry slowly before any blisters could form.
-I’d recommend breaking the shoes in by wearing them for an hour at a time the first couple of wears.
+I’ve never gotten blisters or broken skin from Rothy’s flats, but I’ve eased my feet into them very slowly before any blisters could form.
+I’d recommend breaking the shoes in by wearing them for an hour at a time the first couple of wears and if anything starts to rub, it’s time to take them off for the day.
+Now they feel like slipers and are comfortable AF.

 Right out of the box, I wouldn’t recommend wearing them for a 12-hour day right off the bat, especially in a hot climate where your feet will sweat.